Darya Safai: Activism

-In 2014, she founded the group 'Let Iranian Women Enter Their Stadiums' to strive for the right of Iranian women to attend sport games in stadiums.
+In 2014, Safai founded the group 'Let Iranian Women Enter Their Stadiums' to strive for the right of Iranian women to attend sport games in stadiums.
 She uses the stadium ban as a symbol of one of the many discriminations Iranian women are confronted with on a daily basis.

-In February 2015, Darya Safai wrote a letter to Sepp Blatter, at that time President of FIFA, about the situation of the Iranian women and what they expected from FIFA.
+In February 2015, Safai wrote a letter to Sepp Blatter, at that time President of FIFA, about the situation of the Iranian women and what they expected from FIFA.
 FIFA does not comply its statutes regarding the Islamic Republic of Iran: Article 3 of FIFA's statutes:

 "Discrimination of any kind against a Country, private person or group of people on account of race, skin colour, ethnic, national or social origin, gender, language, religion, political opinion or any other opinion, wealth, birth or any other status, sexual orientation or any other reason is strictly prohibited and punishable by suspension or expulsion."

 This letter has been supported and signed by more than 200 prominent Iranian academics, human, civil and political activists, political prisoners and artists.

 At the 2016 Olympic Games in Rio de Janeiro, she showed her banner during the volleyball games of the Iranian men's volleyball team.
 This action caused a lot of controversy.
 Olympic officials and security personnel threatened to eject her for holding the banner in front of the cameras.
 But she didn't go and displayed the sign during different games.

 On 2 June 2017, Darya Safai and a fellow activist showed the 'Let Iranian Women Enter Their Stadiums' banner during the Italy-Iran FIVB Volleyball World League match in Pesaro, Italy.
 Italian police officers allegedly prevented them from performing the demonstration, removed Darya Safai by force from the stadium bleachers, and cut the banner into pieces, while being filmed by at least one bystander.
 On 4 June 2017 Italian journalist Michele Serra, on his daily column hosted by La Repubblica's front page, urged Italian authorities to issue an official apology in favor of Datya Safai.
 As of 5 June 2017, no official statement has been made by Italian authorities.

 Safai has also campaigned against compulsory hijab laws in Iran, arguing that it represents discrimination and oppression against Iranian women.
 She is also critical of Western politicians who argue that wearing Islamic veils and headscarves in the West is a matter of religious freedom, equal rights or are a symbol of diversity.
 Safai states that condoning the headscarf out of tolerance or multiculturalism is a form of cultural relativism and unjustified support for institutionalized discrimination.
 In 2016, Safai criticized Belgian Mouvement Réformateur senator Christine Defraigne for making an official visit to Iran and for wearing a headscarf while meeting with officials from the Iranian government.

+On 29 January 2026, Safai said about the 2026 Iran massacres: 'More than 60,000 deaths in barely two days—60,000 lives wiped out—more than 300,000 people imprisoned, and over 250 executions to date'.